(Asian Dinner Party Class Menu 2)

 With students from India, Pakistan, Bangladesh, Burma, Malaysia, Nepal all making their version of Puri bread.
 Puri bread is eaten for breakfast, as a snack or light meal and served with dinner.
 Something to mop up a curry or eat on its own, a basic staple.
 There are many variations, with so few ingredients most people would think it not possible, it was mind-blowing.
-Slight variations in the ingredient list or procedure and of course the cooking method can create so many versions.
-Due to this exposure with these wonderful students my need to learn more developed.
+Slight changes in the ingredient list or procedure and of course the cooking method can create so many versions of the dish.
+Due to this exposure to these wonderful students my need to learn developed more and more.

 Anyway I digress, I’m here to talk about the difference between Yum Cha and Dim Sum.

 The way it was explained to me was, “Yum cha is food that you would have at morning tea or afternoon tea, snacks to fill up on”.
 Like small dumplings, steamed or fried.